robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - Linux: ftp works
 - Chrome, Firefox: view/navigate directories & and view files
-- FileZilla, FireFtp, Cyberduck: Full operation, once proper configured (see above).
+- FileZilla, Cyberduck: Full operation, once proper configured (see above).
 Configure Cyberduck to transfer data in the command session.
 - Finder: Fails.
 It connects, but then locks in the attempt to display the top level directory
 - Mountainduck: Works well